Kate Bush: 1985–1988: Hounds of Love and The Whole Story

 Hounds of Love was released in 1985.
 Because of the high cost of hiring studio space for her previous album, she built a private studio near her home, where she could work at her own pace.
 Hounds of Love topped the charts in the UK, knocking Madonna's Like a Virgin from the number-one position.

-The album takes advantage of the vinyl and cassette formats with two very different sides.
-The first side, Hounds of Love, contains five "accessible" pop songs, including the four singles "Running Up That Hill", "Cloudbusting", "Hounds of Love", and "The Big Sky".
+The album takes advantage of the vinyl and cassette formats with two different sides.
+The first side, Hounds of Love, contains five "accessible" pop songs, including the four singles "Running Up That Hill", "Cloudbusting", "Hounds of Love" and "The Big Sky".
 "Running Up That Hill" reached No. 3 in the UK charts and re-introduced Bush to American listeners, climbing to No. 30 on the Billboard Hot 100 in November 1985.
 Bush has stated that she initially wanted to name the song "A Deal With God", but the record company was reluctant because some people might think it was "a sensitive title", but that "... for me, this is still called A Deal With God".
-The second side of the album, The Ninth Wave, takes its name from Tennyson's poem, "Idylls of the King", about the legendary King Arthur's reign, and is seven interconnecting songs joined in one continuous piece of music.
+The second side of the album, The Ninth Wave, takes its name from Tennyson's poem "Idylls of the King", about the legendary King Arthur's reign, and is seven interconnecting songs joined in one continuous piece of music.

-The album earned Bush nominations for Best Female Solo Artist, Best Album, Best Single, and Best Producer at the 1986 Brit Awards.
-In the same year, Bush and Peter Gabriel had a UK Top 10 hit with the duet "Don't Give Up" (Dolly Parton, Gabriel's original choice to sing the female vocal, turned his offer down), and EMI released her "greatest hits" album, The Whole Story.
+The album earned Bush nominations for Best Female Solo Artist, Best Album, Best Single and Best Producer at the 1986 Brit Awards.
+In the same year, Bush and Peter Gabriel had a UK Top 10 hit with the duet "Don't Give Up", Dolly Parton, Gabriel's original choice to sing the female vocal, turned his offer down.
+EMI released Bush's "greatest hits" album, The Whole Story.
 Bush provided a new lead vocal and refreshed backing track on "Wuthering Heights", and recorded a new single, "Experiment IV", for inclusion on the compilation.
 Dawn French and Hugh Laurie were among those featured in the video for Experiment IV.
 At the 1987 Brit Awards, Bush won the award for Best British Female Solo Artist.